-in thousands ecember 31, 2021 June 30, 2021 Definite-lived intangible assets \$ 6,600 \$ 6,600 Indefinite-lived intangible assets 2,000 2,000 Total intangible assets 8,600 8,600 Accumulated amortization (2,413) (2,082) Balance as of end of period \$ 6,187 \$ 6,518
+in thousands N 1arch 31, 2022 June 30, 2021 Definite-lived intangible assets \$ 9,350 \$ 6,600 Indefinite-lived intangible assets 2,000 2,000 Total intangible assets 11,350 8,600 Accumulated amortization (2,578) (2,082) Balance as of end of period \$ 8,772 \$ 6,518

-Intangible assets consist of customer relationships acquired through business acquisitions.
-The Company recorded amortization expense of \$0.3 million for both the six months ended December 31, 2021 and 2020, respectively.
+Intangible assets consist primarily of customer relationships acquired through business acquisitions and technologybased assets.
+The Company recorded amortization expense of \$0.5 million and \$0.2 million for the nine months ended March 31, 2022 and 2021, respectively.

 We review the recoverability of other intangible assets in conjunction with long-lived assets whenever events or changes in circumstances indicate the carrying amount of such assets may not be recoverable.
-There were no intangible asset impairments recorded during the six months ended December 31, 2021 and 2020.
+There were no intangible asset impairments recorded during the nine months ended March 31, 2022 and 2021.

-During the six months ended December 31, 2021, the market value of our common stock declined below the carrying value of equity.
-We were required to qualitatively assess whether a triggering event had occurred and whether it was more likely than not that our goodwill was impaired as of December 31, 2021.
-On September 17, 2021, we were notified that CMS had determined to suspend new enrollments at our Sacramento center based on deficiencies detected in an audit related to participant quality of care, and on September 30, 2021, we were further notified that the State of California had followed in the determination of such sanctions.
-On December 22, 2021, we were notified that CMS had determined to suspend new enrollments at our Colorado centers based on deficiencies detected in an audit related to participant quality of care, and on December 23, 2021, we were further notified that the Colorado Department of Health Care Policy and Financing ("HCPF") intended to issue similar sanctions.
-In each case, the suspension will remain in effect until CMS and the respective States determine that we have remediated the deficiencies to their satisfaction.
-We believe this continued decline in common stock price was the market reaction to the additional enrollment suspensions.
+During the nine months ended March 31, 2022, the market value of our common stock declined below the carrying value of equity.
+As a result, we were required to qualitatively assess whether a triggering event had occurred and whether it was more likely than not that our goodwill was impaired as of March 31, 2022.
+We believe the impact of the regulatory actions described below to our planned opening of new centers and expansion into new service areas met the criteria of a triggering event, which required us to perform quantitative procedures as part of a Step 1 goodwill impairment analysis to asses whether it was more-likely-than-not that the fair value of the Company was greater than the net book value.

+In September 2021, we were notified that CMS and the State of California had determined to suspend new enrollments at our Sacramento center based on deficiencies detected in an audit related to participant provision of services.
+In December 2021, we were notified that CMS and Colorado Department of Health Care Policy and Financing ("HCPF") had determined to suspend new enrollments at our Colorado centers based on deficiencies detected in an audit related to participant provision of services.
+In each case, the suspensions will remain in effect until CMS and the respective States determine that we have remediated the deficiencies to their satisfaction.
+During the third quarter ended March 31, 2022, we were notified by the State of Kentucky that they no longer intend to enter into an agreement with us relating to PACE services, and during the same period, CMS denied our initial application to develop a PACE center in the State of Indiana.

-Based on our interim qualitative assessment as of December 31, 2021, we determined that it was more-likely-than-not that the fair value of the Company was greater than the net book value and that we did not have a "triggering event" requiring a quantitative or Step 1 assessment of Goodwill.
-Our review of macroeconomic and industry considerations, the Company's financial results of the central region and west region reporting units for the six months ended December 31, 2021 and financial projections for the full fiscal year 2022, inclusive of a sustained impact of the enrollment suspension in each case, were consistent with the expectations and sensitivities assessed as part of our annual goodwill impairment performed in the fourth quarter of fiscal year 2021.
-If assumptions or estimates in the fair value calculations change or if future cash flows vary from what was expected, including those assumptions relating to the duration and severity of the financial impact of the enrollment suspension at Sacramento and Colorado, this may impact the impairment analysis and could reduce the underlying cash flows used to estimate fair values and result in a decline in fair value that may trigger future impairment charges.
+As a result of the above assessment, we concluded that there was no goodwill impairment based on a review of macroeconomic and industry considerations, the Company's financial results in each of our reporting units for the nine months ended March 31, 2022 and financial projections, inclusive of a sustained impact of the enrollment suspension and inability to open new centers.
+If assumptions or estimates in the fair value calculations change or if future cash flows vary from what was expected, including those assumptions relating to the duration and severity of the financial impact of the enrollment suspension at Sacramento and Colorado or new regulatory sanctions or other actions are imposed on the Company, this may impact the impairment analysis and could reduce the underlying cash flows used to estimate fair values and result in a decline in fair value that may trigger future impairment charges.